-- · Provide recreational opportunities to meet the diverse needs of residents and visitors - Protect history, environment, culture, and agriculture - Promote economic stability within Okanogan County - Promote public awareness of the economic, environmental, interpretive and natural resource management values of recreation and leisure activities - Facilitate the development, maintenance, expansion and improvement of socially, economically and environmentally relevant public policy that supports recreation, parks and leisure programs and services - Promote the development and dissemination of information about the economic value of recreation in Okanogan County - Increase the knowledge of local service staff such as restaurant and hotel workers about local recreational opportunities and resources - Develop and implement ongoing partnerships for resource sharing and cooperation among all entities with a stake in parks and recreation - Monitor, evaluate and revise the Capital Improvements Plan section of this plan on an annual basis - Identify a county agency or organization as the lead entity for implementation of this plan and the objectives herein residents.
+- Provide recreational opportunities to meet the diverse needs of residents and visitors - Protect history, environment, culture, and agriculture - Promote economic stability within Okanogan County - Promote public awareness of the economic, environmental, interpretive and natural resource management values of recreation and leisure activities - Facilitate the development, maintenance, expansion and improvement of socially, economically and environmentally relevant public policy that supports recreation, parks and leisure programs and services - Promote the development and dissemination of information about the economic value of recreation in Okanogan County - Develop and implement ongoing partnerships for resource sharing and cooperation among all entities with a stake in parks and recreation - Monitor, evaluate and revise the Capital Improvements section of this plan on an annual basis - Identify a county agency or organization as the lead entity for implementation of this plan and the objectives herein

+During the preparation and update of local plans, extensive efforts were made, including surveys to determine the needs and desires of city and County residents.
 The resulting plans accurately reflect the results of these efforts and the plans should be consulted by persons interested in parks and recreation development.

-During the preparation and update of local the City and County plans, extensive efforts were made, including surveys to determine the needs and desires of area city and County